List of Tom and Jerry characters: Blue Parrot Betty

+Red

 Tin, Pan, and Alley

 Tin, Pan, and Alley are a trio of male Siamese cats created especially for the new direct-to-video films, they are secondary antagonists in Tom and Jerry Meet Sherlock Holmes, Tom and Jerry: Robin Hood and His Merry Mouse, Tom and Jerry's Giant Adventure, Tom and Jerry: The Lost Dragon, and Tom and Jerry: Spy Quest, acting as henchmen for the main antagonists.
 In their first appearance in Tom and Jerry Meet Sherlock Holmes, they are local gravediggers who work for Professor Moriarty.
 In Tom and Jerry: Robin Hood and His Merry Mouse, they worked as spies for Prince John.
 In Tom and Jerry: The Lost Dragon, they are the Hench-cats of Drizelda.
 In Tom and Jerry: Spy Quest, they are seen working for Doctor Zin.
 They also make an appearance in Tom and Jerry: Willy Wonka and the Chocolate Factory.
 They were named after the Warner Bros.
 1943 short Tin Pan Alley Cats.
 Tin is voiced by Greg Ellis, Pan by Jess Harnell, and Alley by Richard McGonagle.

 Butch (dog)

-Butch (Originally known as Spike, until renamed as Butch to avoid confusion with Spike from the Tom and Jerry cartoons) is the name of another bulldog from Tex Avery's shorts in the 1940s and 1950s.
+Butch (originally known as Spike, until renamed as Butch to avoid confusion with Spike from the Tom and Jerry cartoons) is the name of another bulldog from Tex Avery's shorts in the 1940s and 1950s.
 He was one of the main antagonists in Droopy shorts (although he was replaced by Hanna-Barbera's Spike in the 1980s) and also had a series of his own.
 He appears in a number of movies e.g. Tom and Jerry and the Wizard of Oz and Tom and Jerry: The Magic Ring.